The Mother Road Route 66

 ● An America that waves to its neighbor.
 Not for "likes," but because they are neighbors.

-The media tells us the heart of this country is lost.
 I am betting 2,400 miles that we’re moving back to what is real and tangible.
-That it is filled with people who know that the future belongs to those who come together in living community.
+That it is filled with people who know that the future belongs to those who s l o w d o w n, and come together in community.

 Here are the (flexible) dates: